-About 85% of American homes have hard water with a pH that’s far too high for most aquariums.
+About 85% of American homes have hard water with a far too high pH for most aquariums.

 Bottles of pH adjusting chemicals abound at every pet store, but a more natural approach is usually better.
 Natural methods of adjusting pH maintain a more stable pH level that doesn’t rise and fall with each water change.

 Sudden changes in pH can be incredibly stressful for all aquarium life, so, for the health of our fish, let’s do it naturally!